tnm/qr/README.md

 * **Unbounded**: the DQS can grow to any size, and will not pop elements unless you explicitly ask it to.

-Consider a use case like this: you may have any number of comments on a blog post, but you only want to display the most recent 10.
-You can use a bounded queue, and pop the older comments as new ones come in.
-(We'll do that exact thing in an example at the end of this README).

 Create a DQS
 -------------------------------------